The Memoirs of Cleopatra: Development and release

 Author Margaret George read about Cleopatra as a young girl, and had always had an interest in the classics.
 George related to the historical figure because they were both dark-haired, in an era when most images of beauty seemed to be blonde.
 She spent two and a half years writing The Memoirs of Cleopatra, traveling to Egypt four times to research it.
-Referring to the many incorrect presentations of the legendary queen, George considers her novel to be "the most historically accurate version within the limits of the medium."
+Referring to the many incorrect presentations of the legendary queen, George considers her novel to be "the most historically accurate version within the limits of the medium".
 She viewed Cleopatra fundamentally as a "political leader" who suffered from centuries of Roman propaganda and Shakespearean plays, each of whom sought to depict her as "flighty".
-George said, "She was obviously very appealing but not this bimbo that the Romans would like you to think she was."
+George said that "she was obviously very appealing but not this bimbo that the Romans would like you to think she was".

-The finished novel was 964 pages; George describes this as "big, but it's not padded."
+The finished novel was 964 pages; George describes this as "big, but it's not padded".
 By 1997, George was a successful author who had published popular historical novels about Henry VIII of England and Mary, Queen of Scots.
 Assuming her latest novel would also be popular, St. Martin's Press ordered 200,000 copies.
 The Memoirs of Cleopatra was published by St. Martin's Press in March 1997.
 George launched a national book tour in April, and it landed on The New York Times Best Seller list for fiction hardcover in May and June.
 By May 1999, it had sold 180,000 copies.

 Reception

-Megan Harlan of Entertainment Weekly graded the novel with an A- and called it an "absorbing, meticulous cast-of-thousands epic".
-Harlan added that while "long swaths of Roman civil warfare might prove skimmable for some... the rest of The Memoirs of Cleopatra is completely absorbing, as if ancient frescoes had sprung alive."
-Publishers Weekly also gave a positive review, lauding her "palpably real" settings and ability to depict the era's many battles with "skill and passion."
+Megan Harlan of Entertainment Weekly graded the novel with an A− and called it an "absorbing, meticulous cast-of-thousands epic".
+Harlan added that while "long swaths of Roman civil warfare might prove skimmable for some... the rest of The Memoirs of Cleopatra is completely absorbing, as if ancient frescoes had sprung alive".
+Publishers Weekly also gave a positive review, lauding her "palpably real" settings and ability to depict the era's many battles with "skill and passion".
 They added that "in nearly a thousand pages, [George] creates countless memorable moments...
-Readers looking to be transported to another place and time will find their magic carpet here."
-Kirkus Reviews compared The Memoirs of Cleopatra to her novel on Mary, Queen of Scots, writing that "unlike George's Mary, based on that sovereign's letters and diaries, Cleopatra's voice is lost in the sands of time, and its echo here is curiously bland."
-The reviewer added, "As for the power boys—Caesar and Antony—both lack the steely tang of Colleen McCullough's portraits."
+Readers looking to be transported to another place and time will find their magic carpet here".
+Kirkus Reviews compared The Memoirs of Cleopatra to her novel on Mary, Queen of Scots, writing that "unlike George's Mary, based on that sovereign's letters and diaries, Cleopatra's voice is lost in the sands of time, and its echo here is curiously bland".
+The reviewer added: "As for the power boys – Caesar and Antony – both lack the steely tang of Colleen McCullough's portraits".